 Can I watch a VR film without a VR headset?

-Yes, you sort of can.
-On a mobile phone you can wave your phone around in the air with the film running; it should respond to your movements by making you feel like you are in the room and looking around “through” your phone.
+Yes, you sort of can, if you choose the Rental version (instead of the Download version).
+On a mobile phone you can wave your phone around in the air with the Rental streaming film running; it should respond to your movements by making you feel like you are in the room and looking around “through” your phone.
 This is called “magic window” mode.
 On a desktop, you can play the film and then use your mouse to “pull” the film to the left or right.
 You will feel as if you are looking around the room.
 These are still exciting, but the characters will feel physically a bit farther away from you than if you had a full headset on.
-(Note: desktops need to use the browser Chrome for this.)
+(Note: Desktops need to use the browser Chrome for this.)

 What format is Second Date available in?